fengtianwu/txt2video/README.md

 A Python script to convert a text or Markdown file into a narrated video using system tools.

-This tool takes a simple text or Markdown file, splits it into scenes, generates narration using the system's Text-to-Speech (TTS) engine, and combines it all into a video file with the text displayed on screen.
+This tool takes a simple text or Markdown file, splits it into scenes based on paragraph breaks, generates narration using the system's Text-to-Speech (TTS) engine, and combines it all into a video file with the text displayed on screen.

 ## Features

 - **Multi-Format Support**: Handles both plain text (`.txt`) and Markdown (`.md`) files.
-- **Scene Segmentation**:
+For Markdown, the formatting is stripped and the content is treated as plain text, preserving paragraph breaks as scene separators.
-    - For `.txt` files, splits scenes by blank lines.
+- **Scene Segmentation**: Automatically splits scenes based on blank lines.
-    - For `.md` files, splits scenes by thematic breaks (`---`).
 - **Automatic Scene Splitting**: If a plain text scene is too long to fit on a single screen, it's automatically divided into multiple, perfectly sized sub-scenes.
 - **Text-to-Speech Narration**: Each scene is narrated using the system's TTS engine.
 - **Intelligent Font Handling**:
-    - Automatically detects and wraps text for both English and CJK (Chinese, Japanese, Korean) languages.
+    - Automatically detects and wraps text for both English and CJK (Chinese, Japanese, Korean) languages using character-by-character measurement.
-    - On macOS, automatically selects a system font that supports Chinese characters if detected.
+    - On macOS, automatically selects a system font that supports Chinese characters.
-- **Customizable Visuals**: Configure video resolution, background color, or use a background image and custom fonts.
+- **Custom Fonts**: For rare characters not included in the default system font, you can provide your own font file using the `--font-file` argument.

 ## Requirements